-Goal #2- Check the appropriate Transformation 4.0 pillar this goal falls under: ☐ Pillar 1: The District creates a system of excellent schools ☐ Pillar 2: The District advances fairness and equity across its system ☐ Pillar 3: The District cultivates teachers and leaders who foster effective, culturally responsive learning environments ☐ Pillar 3: The District cultivates teachers and leaders who foster effective, culturally responsive learning environments ☐ Pillar 4: All students learn to read and succeed ☐ Pillar 5: Community partnerships are resources support the District's Transformation Plan SMART (Specific, Measura SMART (Specific, Measurable, Achievable, Relevant and Timely) Goal #2: Reading GOAL 2: READING By May 2025, 100% of students scoring below proficiency in reading at the start of the year will score proficient at the end of the year, as evidenced by the STAR Reading assessment.
+Goal #2- Check the appropriate Transformation 4.0 pillar this goal falls under: ☐ Pillar 1: The District creates a system of excellent schools ☐ Pillar 2: The District advances fairness and equity across its system ☐ Pillar 3: The District cultivates teachers and leaders who foster effective, culturally responsive learning environments ⊠ Pillar 4: All students learn to read and succeed ☐ Pillar 5: Community partnerships and resources support the District's Transformation 4.0 Plan SMART (Specific, Measura able, Achievable, Relevant an nd Timely) Goal #2: Reading GOAL 2: READING By May 2025, 100% of students scoring below proficiency in reading at the start of the year will score proficient at the end of the year, as evidenced by the STAR Reading assessment.
 100% of students scoring proficient in reading at the start of the year will score advanced at the end of the year, as evidenced by the STAR Reading assessment.
 100% of students scoring advanced in reading at the start of the year will increase their scaled scores by a minimum of 50 points at the end of the year, as evidenced by the STAR Reading assessment.
 100% of students will increase their beginning of year STAR Reading Grade Equivalent score by 2.5 by the end of the year.
 Reading Plan Based on your needs assessment and Reading data, what are your two reading priorities?
 The areas you choose should be intentional and be the key levers that allow you to drive toward achieving your Reading SMART Goal.
 Please identify two areas of focus that most align with this goal.
-Priorities: Pre-K, Elementary, and Secondary: 1.
+Pre-K, Elementary, and Secondary: 1.
 Students demonstrate mastery of the five pillars of literacy: phonemic awareness, phonics, vocabulary, comprehension, and fluency.
 2. Students demonstrate mastery of academic discourse on complex texts (speaking, writing, listening, reading).
-Evidence-based strategies SLPS Instructional Vision for Academic Excellence utilizing StudySync ELA Instructional Resources: Gradual Release Model with an Emphasis on Academic Conversation and Complex Texts and Tasks Instructional Design Framework and ELA Lesson Plan Internalization Protocol ELA Collaborative Lesson Planning Protocol (PLCs) Soldan ISHS Site-based focus strategy if applicable o SIOP Training for Teachers o Schoolwide DEAR (writing and reading) time will take place monthly • LETRS Training: School Leaders, Instructional Coaches, and Teachers
+Evidence-based strategies • SLPS Instructional Vision for Academic Excellence utilizing StudySync ELA Instructional Resources: • Gradual Release Model with an Emphasis on Academic Conversation and Complex Texts and Tasks Instructional Design Framework and ELA Lesson Plan Internalization Protocol ELA Collaborative Lesson Planning Protocol (PLCs) Soldan ISHS Site-based focus strategy if applicable SIOP Training for Teachers ocol

+- Schoolwide DEAR (writing and reading) time will take place monthly LETRS Training: School Leaders, Instructional Coaches, and Teachers - Implementation Plan